randallmitchell/Android-Q-Project-Template/.amazonq/rules/android-development.md

 ## Project Structure
 - Follow Clean Architecture principles with clear separation of concerns
 - Use feature-based module organization
-- Implement MVVM pattern with Repository pattern for data layer
+- Implement MVVM pattern with Service pattern for data layer
 - Use Jetpack Compose for UI development

 ## Code Standards